mikemartinez99/Ifetroban/README.md

 ```

 Your directory structure should now be as follows:

-**New_R_File.R is a file you need to create which is where you will call the functions to generate the plots**
+**New_R_File.R is a file you need to create which is where you will call the functions to generate the plots.
+You can name it whatever you'd like!**
 ```
 └── Working_Dir/
     ├── Ifetroban/